simongarisch/C_KnR_Workings/README.md

 # C_KnR_Workings
-Going through the code for The C programming Language
+Working through the code for KnR's second edition of "The C programming Language".